indika/blog/_posts/2014-01-11-cooking-with-chef.md

 # Databags

 Knife solo uploads cookbooks, roles and data bags onto the target node.
 This was not obvious to me at first.
-Initially, I assumed that it only sends instructions.
+I assumed initially that it only sends instructions.

 Databags are annoying, yet they feel necessary.
-Debugging broken data bags are slow.
+Debugging broken bags are slow.
 However, they seem important and my struggled attempt to justify them are as follows:

 - The Chef server could be compromised
-- Can manage data bags in source control without plain text
+- Data bags can be stored in source control without plain text
-- Perhaps the reason behind data bags is that private information can be intercepted between the Chef server and the node.
+- Private information can be intercepted between the Chef server and the node.

 Nevertheless, I will use them to wire in good security habits.

 The basic idea is that keys are stored in .json files, and encrypted versions are sent to the Chef server.

-An annoying point to bear in mind is, the ID of the data bag must match the name of the file, minus the .json name.
-Otherwise, the convention fails!
+An annoying point to bear in mind is, the ID of the data bag must match the name of the file, minus the .json name, otherwise the convention fails.